Research on Chinese Medicine and Fertility

 Useful Tips for Natural Conception

-• Timing – day before and day of ovulation is ideal.
-Once sperm is in the body, it will live in fertile mucus 3-4 days waiting for the egg to drop from the follicle.
-Ideally, try to get sperm there before ovulation occurs.
-Have sex 14 days before you expect your period to start.
+- Timing – day before and day of ovulation is ideal.
+Once sperm is in the body, it can live in fertile mucus 3-4 days waiting for the egg to drop from the follicle.
+So ideally, try to get sperm there before ovulation occurs.
+Have intercourse 14 days before you expect your period to start.
 Counting backwards may be more reliable than counting from menses.

 Chinese Dietary Therapies